coherence-community/coherence-demo/README.md

 1. **Build and Push Docker Image**

-   Ensure that you have Docker running locally and execute the following command which will used the `jib-maven-plugin` to build a Docker time.
+   Ensure that you have Docker running locally and execute the following command which will used the `jib-maven-plugin` to build a Docker image.

    ```bash
    mvn clean install -P docker